techartorg/bqt/README.md

 ## Contribute
 If you would like to contribute to bqt, please create a pull request and we will review the changes

+## env vars
+BQT_DISABLE_STARTUP if set, completely disable bqt BQT_DISABLE_WRAP if set to 1, disable wrapping blender in a QWindow